gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-25-casio-caleid-xm700-mobile-navigator-hardware.md

 ## Syncing

 Syncing is done using a custom version of Data Impression 2, renamed Data Impression for CALEID.
-It has arcane, overly complicated user interface along with a multitude of period and cultural quirks.
+It has an arcane, overly complicated user interface along with a multitude of period and cultural quirks.

 After some time spent browsing and translating the menus I found the section of the interface listing Add-ins and imported a bunch that I downloaded earlier.
 There's some awkwardness to this process which I'll describe later.